aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 7, containing numerals, as well as `e` characters, and excluding the numeral `5`.
+The command below will generate a password of length 7, only containing numerals, `e` characters, and excluding the numeral `5`.
 It does this by first declaring the base set: `n`, indicating numerals, then modifying it with `i`